Phate6660/icelandic/icelandic.md

 ## Typing Special Characters

 First you need to set up the compose key on Xorg.<br>
-I'll leave you do that on your own, it's out of the scope of this.
+I'll leave you to do that on your own, it's out of the scope of this.

 **The compose key needs to be pressed before all shortcuts.**<br>
 However a nice thing is that the key has a rollover effect.<br>